pdegand/android-WTF-WITH-ANIMATIONS/README.md

 WTF-WITH-ANIMATIONS
 ===================

-This project is full of sample about Android Animations, from API 1 to API 19.
+This project is full of samples about Android Animations, from API 1 to API 19.